gunkuldev/developer_test/README.md

 ## Front-End Developer

 Assume you are awesome Front-End Developer.
-You have requirements from Product owner that need an E-Commerce Platform.
+You have requirements from Product owner that need E-Commerce Platform.

 ### Features

-1. List 10 products in home page with product name, product image, price and Add to Cart button
+1. List 10 products in home page with product name, product image, price and "Add to Cart" button

 2. When user click at product name or product image.
-You must redirect to product detail page with product information.
+You must redirect to product detail page which show product information.

-3. When user click at “Add to Cart” button that product must be in cart pop up + calculate total price (Example Below).
+3. When user click at "Add to Cart" button that product must display in cart pop up + calculate total price (Example Below).

 ![Cart Example](images/cart.png)

-### Technical Requirements
+### Technical Details

-1. Use React.js or Next.js
+1. You can use React or Next.js/Angular/Vue (We prefer React and Next.js)

 2. Use CSS or SCSS with any framework like Bootstrap, Tailwind, Material-ui